kerrynordstrom/20-hash-table-with-bst/lab-kerry/README.md

                                             16
                                             / \
                                            13 15
-### k-Ary Tree Structure

-                                11
-                              / | \
-                             12 13 14
-                              / | \
-                             15 16 17
-                               / \  \
-                              18 18 18
+### Hash Table

+The hash table is set up with an array with a capacity of 1000 buckets (addresses).
+It handles any collisions as a result of its hash assignments by setting any conflicts as either the left or right child of the available parent most closely comparable to itself.

 ### Modules

 This program exports two modules:

 - Binary search tree class constructor and its methods: find, insert, and remove.
-- k-Ary tree constructor and its prototype methods: find, concatToString, and pushToArray.
+- Hash Table and its methods: get, set, and delete.

 ### Binary Search Tree Methods

 #### Find Node

-This method finds an individual nodde which in the case of the above binary search tree will produce a result by halving the search each time.
+This method finds an individual node's key value pair which in the case of the above binary search tree will produce a result by halving the search each time.

-Example: If fourteen is the value to be found, it will follow `5, 2` and then return `3` as 3 is less than 5 and greater than 2.

 #### Big O